addap/master-thesis/documents/draft/main.md

 - If the promise is already fulfilled with a value, a requesting fiber immediately returns that value.
 - If the promise is not yet fulfilled, a requesting fiber will perform a `Suspend` effect in order to stop execution and use the _suspend operation_ to wait until the promise is fulfilled.
 - Optionally, it can also use the _cancel operation_ afterwards.
-- The fiber that is associated with the promise will fulfill it with a value and then use the _resume-all operation_ to signal all waiting fibers that they can now retrieve the value.
+- The fiber that is associated with the promise will fulfill it with a value and then use the _signal-all operation_ to signal all waiting fibers that they can now retrieve the value.

 ![](./CQS_Outer_Atomic.png)

-It is important to note that since CQS is lock-free and fibers can run on different threads there can be a race between concurrent _suspend_, _cancel_ and _resume-all operations_.
+It is important to note that since CQS is lock-free and fibers can run on different threads there can be a race between concurrent _suspend_, _cancel_ and _signal-all operations_.
 Possible interleavings and the necessity of the _cancel operation_ are explained in section [ref, Promise Implementation].
 This example illustrates that a CQS instance always acts as a thread-safe store for cancellable callbacks.
-More precisely, it is a FIFO queue but a _resume-all operation_ dequeues all elements at once.
+More precisely, it is a FIFO queue but a _signal-all operation_ dequeues all elements at once.

 <!-- What are the types of the operations. -->

 That CQS is "just" a store for cancellable callbacks is also reflected in the rather barebones types of the operations as implemented in OCaml.
 A CQS instance can be `create`d and shared between different threads.
 New callbacks are inserted using the `suspend` function, yielding an optional `request` value.
-If `suspend` returns `None` the callback has already been invoked due to a concurrent `resume_all`.
+If `suspend` returns `None` the callback has already been invoked due to a concurrent `signal_all`.
 A `request` value can then be used to cancel the insertion, signifying that a fiber can only cancel its own callback.
-The `resume_all` function (logically) consumes the CQS, which will become more clear when we present the specifications in [ref, Verification of the `Broadcast` module]
+The `signal_all` function (logically) consumes the CQS, which will become more clear when we present the specifications in [ref, Verification of the `Broadcast` module]

 ```ocaml
 type t